travelandco/travelandco.github.io/_trips/2026-03-14-zlijeb-the-wizard-portal.md

 ![A valley swallowed by distance below, Veliki Kuk above.](/assets/images/trips/zlijeb/zlijeb-5.jpg)

-The famous "Instagram bench" was occupied by hikers less interested in the abyss and more focused on their iQOS devices and probably social media metrics.
-It was a classic Goodhart's Law scenario, when a scenic spot becomes a target for a photo, the actual appreciation of nature is sacrificed for the metric of the "like".
+The famous "Instagram Bench" was occupied by a group of hikers, focused on their iQOS devices and the digital capture of the scene.
+At first glance, it felt like a classic Goodhart’s Law scenario, where the "like" becomes the target and the immediate appreciation of the abyss is traded for social media metrics.
+However, one could also view this as a modern necessity, a way to anchor the overwhelming scale of the landscape into something tangible.

+Perhaps the photo and the smoke are just contemporary rituals, a digital timestamp used to bridge the gap between the raw verticality of the mountain and the structured reality they eventually have to return to.

 Nearby, a squirrel feeder was covered in inscriptions.
 Among them, we found the familiar "Rulof, Lucy", a name we've encountered as graffiti across the urban landscape of Sarajevo.